 Given the fact that humans are multistate beings, policy makers and ethicists must consider those states, their respective contents and abilities, and ways to achieve them.
 In this chapter, we will consider psychedelic instances of this wider idea.
 Some mindbody states are dangerous to the people who are in them and to others.
 Some are immensely beneficial.
 So psychedelic policy quickly becomes complicated as policy makers try to write policies that maximize benefits and minimize harms.

 Making matters even more complex, psychedelics are certainly important for psychotherapy and are receiving most of current attention for that purpose.
 When psychedelics are used in a medical context, it is appropriate to call them “drugs,” but not in nonmedical contexts.
-In this chapter we’ll sample their intellectual uses, see how they provide insightful ideas about what it means to be a person, and explore ways they enrich our understanding of human culture. this purpose, we’ll simply use the common language noun psychedelics.
+In this chapter we’ll sample their intellectual uses, see how they provide insightful ideas about what it means to be a person, and explore ways they enrich our understanding of human culture.
+For this purpose, we’ll simply use the common language noun psychedelics.
 Focusing on psychotherapy misses psychedelics’ other major values.
 Answering this question helps appreciate this quandary:

 Which domains do psychedelic fall under?